victor-w-dev/python_etl_sqlite_multiprocessing_reporting/README.md

 # tradestat_multiprocessing_with_DB
-tradestat_multiprocessing_with_DB is a Python module to generate meaningful reports of HK's external merchandise trade statistics from numerical raw data issued by authorized department with object-oriented and multiprocessing concept.
+tradestat_multiprocessing_with_DB is a Python program to generate meaningful reports of HK's external merchandise trade statistics from numerical raw data issued by authorized department with object-oriented and multiprocessing concept.

 ![link not valid](https://raw.githubusercontent.com/oda-developer/tradestat/master/transform.PNG)